 Yes No

-Has your country adopted legislative or other measures to take into consideration, where appropriate, any previous conviction in another country of an alleged offender for the purpose of using such information in criminal proceedings relating to offences covered by the Convention (art.
+[optional] Has your country adopted legislative or other measures to take into consideration, where appropriate, any previous conviction in another country of an alleged offender for the purpose of using such information in criminal proceedings relating to offences covered by the Convention (art.
 22)?
+[USA, Jamaica, Japan: delete]

 Yes No